alvint/rwConfig/README.md

 - fast reads
   - reading and parsing of configuration sources and property values happens at startup only
-  - after initialization, it's essentially just a flat, unmodifiable HashMap of String keys to values
+  - after initialization, a read is a lookup in a flat HashMap of String keys to already-parsed values
     - see the "Design Choices" section for more details
 - simple interface for property retrieval
   - since the library does the work of determining property types, allowed